yxzchen/iocoro/README.md

 # ioxz

 A header-only C++20 coroutine-based async I/O library.
+This project is under development, and its API is not yet considered stable.

 **Status**: This is a prototype library developed specifically for [redisxz](https://github.com/yxzchen/redisxz), a modern Redis client.